jceme/Logging/README.md

 --------
 At the moment there is just one adapter for the log message to process: the *ConsoleAdapter*

-It uses the console object provided by the *Console API*.
+It uses the console object provided by the [Console API](https://getfirebug.com/wiki/index.php/Console_API).

 You can pass any adapter you like into the Log constructor as third argument.